8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 In addition to tracking active defects, defects fixed per day rejected defects, and severe defects, we also suggest monitoring the resolution of defects as they relate to scoped-in requirements.

-Many organizations do not take a requirements-driven view of defect resolution.
+Many organizations do not take a requirement-driven view of defect resolution.

 With end-to-end traceability built into both the Release Dynamix and Panaya Test Dynamix, your organization can track the workflow of defect resolution from start to finish at the requirement level.